SirawitC/Controllable-DCGAN-face-generation/README.md

 ## Author
-This function was created by [Sirawit Chokphantavee](https://github.com/SirawitC) and [Sorawit Chokphantavee](https://github.com/SorawitChok).
+This repository was created by [Sirawit Chokphantavee](https://github.com/SirawitC) and [Sorawit Chokphantavee](https://github.com/SorawitChok).